UN to convene as Ukraine, allies seek votes for 'peace' resolution

 The General Assembly has voted on three resolutions voicing opposition to the Russian invasion over the past year, with each receiving between 140 and 143 votes in favor.

-Five countries have systematically voting against -- Russia, Belarus, Syria, North Korea and Eritrea, with fewer than 40 abstaining.
+Five countries -- Russia, Belarus, Syria, North Korea and Eritrea -- have systematically opposed them, while fewer than 40 others abstained.

 A fourth resolution in April sought to suspend Russia from the UN Human Rights Council, and while successful, it received less support.